mendhak/mendhak.github.io/posts/2021-11-12-synchronize-login-wallpaper-ubuntu.md

 Add this line, replacing the path to the script.

 ```
-*/5 * * * * bash /home/myusername/change-gdm-background/syncloginwallpaper.sh
+*/5 * * * * bash /home/myusername/Projects/change-gdm-background/syncloginwallpaper.sh
 ```

 Try testing it by changing the wallpaper and waiting a few minutes, then rebooting.

 ## Synchronizing with Variety

-The simplest way, if you use [Variety wallpaper changer](https://peterlevi.com/variety/), is to have the login screen wallpaper change together with the desktop wallpaper by [adding a custom command](https://github.com/varietywalls/variety/blob/a8abe2bd36e293300bc1d3066726b660a3db9078/data/config/variety.conf#L16-L25).
+Instead of a cron jobs, if you use [Variety wallpaper changer](https://peterlevi.com/variety/), you can have the login screen wallpaper change together with the desktop wallpaper by [adding a custom command](https://github.com/varietywalls/variety/blob/a8abe2bd36e293300bc1d3066726b660a3db9078/data/config/variety.conf#L16-L25).

 To do this, edit the Variety config file: